Research and data gathering

 The insights gained from such research and the data gathered for them is crucial when it comes to ensuring sustainable use of nature parks over the long term.

-In 1998 the provincial office for nature parks carried out a questionnaire-based survey concerning the population of native grouse, and in particular the rock ptarmigan and rock partridge.
+In 1998 the provincial office for nature parks (today office for nature) carried out a questionnaire-based survey concerning the population of native grouse, and in particular the rock ptarmigan and rock partridge.
 These findings were rounded out by counting actual birds in the relevant areas in 1999 and 2000.
 Using tallies in selected area as a basis, distribution maps were drawn up that provided an overview of the habitat situation for both types of grouse in Texelgruppe / Gruppo di Tessa Nature Park.

 The GLORIA project